AurbitCodes/RichString/README.md

    A property can be referenced by placing the property name within curly braces `{}`.

    ```
-   Your Inventory has {MaxSlots} max slots.
+   Your Inventory has {MaxSlots} slots.
    ```

  - **Property in an Instance**